zgphp/zgphp-sculpin/source/_news/2015-05-07-zgphp-meetup-45-doing-wrong-the-right-way.md

 ---
-title: ZgPHP Meetup #45: Doing wrong the right way
+title: "ZgPHP Meetup #45: Doing wrong the right way"
 ---

 OMG!!!eleven is it time for another meetup?
 Woot, woot!
 As usual, packed with much awesome, very talks!
 Come to